 ABSTRACT

 Warehousing security is an emerging trend which is shaping the performance of logistics companies and ensuring a smooth supply chain flow.
 Several factors can interrupt the smooth flow of materials along the logistics cycle increasing risks and reducing customer satisfaction.
 To this end, this book chapter explores the effect of internal inventory security practices on the security of inventory held by logistics service providers companies in Nairobi County.
 A descriptive survey research design was used as the research methodology.
 Warehouse employees working for logistics companies were issued with questioners for primary data collection.
-The data collected was analysed using descriptive statistics after data cleaning and coding.
+The data collected was analyzed using descriptive statistics after data cleaning and coding.
 After data analysis, the results were presented using tables, bar graphs and pie charts.
 The book findings indicate that internal inventory security practices greatly affect the security of inventory held by logistics service providers companies in Nairobi County.
 The research recommends that, pilferage incidences should be reduced by all means necessary.
 The management of logistics service providers should come up with internal mechanisms to reduce employee theft like employee screening during hiring and monitoring of employees activities.
 A code of conduct should also be put in place to guide the conduct of employees handling warehoused materials.
 Secondly, logistics services providers should invest heavily in CCTV cameras purchase and installation in their warehouses.
 The cameras should be strategically located to cover all risk areas in the warehouses.
 Lastly, the relevance of inventory security manuals should be determined and any errors taken care of.
 The organization should ensure that the manuals are up to date and securely protected against manipulation and tampering.
 To sum up, as we move towards green suitable practices in logistics sector, we should conduct further research on the potential contribution of Warehouse safety layout and Inflammable items custody.
 These green security initiatives can be used to reduce the environmental impact cause other security measures that are more hazardous to the environment.

 Key words: Security In Logistics Management, Supply Chain Risks, Material Security, Inventory Security and Supply Chain Disruptions.